Pleiotropy: Definition, Overview, Meaning, Examples, Topics

 Gene Pleiotropy

-Pleiotropy is the phenomenon where the pleiotropic gene affects several phenotypic traits because of the influence by the product of the gene on various biological pathways.
+Pleiotropy is the phenomenon where the pleiotropic gene affects several phenotypic traits because of the influence of the product of the gene on various biological pathways.
 For example, an allele of a single gene may cause widespread effects on many tissues or organs.
 An example of pleiotropy is the gene associated with sickle cell anaemia, which also causes effects on malaria resistance.

 On the other hand, polygenic traits are influenced by several genes working together.
 Each gene contributes a little effect to the overall phenotype.
 Human height and skin colour are examples of this category.
 While pleiotropy emphasizes the concept of how one gene can influence multiple traits while polygenic inheritance explains how many genes work together to influence a single trait.
 This distinction makes clear the complexity surrounding genetic interaction and can explain how phenotypes are shaped.